Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

-Credit cards are rarely accepted in Liberia.
+Credit cards are rarely accepted.
 Only a few commercial establishments accept travellers cheques.
 There are a limited number of ATMs in the capital, Monrovia.
 Western Union and Moneygram have agents in Monrovia.

 Safety and security